Han-Cao/collapse-bubble/docs/merge_duplicates.md

 # Merge duplicates

-This script `merge_duplicates.py` will perform a two-step process to merge duplicated VCF records and overlapping alleles at the same position:
+`merge_duplicates.py` performs a two-step process to merge duplicated VCF records and overlapping alleles at the same position:

 **Step 1**: Concatenate the alleles at the same position if they are on the same haplotype.
 This step is similar as the haplotype reconstruction that has been disccused in [vt](https://github.com/atks/vt/issues/16).